-- Right front: check all items as done on left front. - Primary and secondary safety cab locks engaged (if cab-over-engine design). - Right fuel tank(s). - Securely mounted, not damaged, or leaking. - Fuel crossover line secure. - Tank(s) contain enough fuel. - Cap(s) on and secure. - Condition of visible parts. - Rear of engine--not leaking. - Transmission--not leaking. - Exhaust system--secure, not leaking, not touching wires, fuel, or air lines. - Frame and cross members--no bends or cracks. - Air lines and electrical wiring--secured against snagging, rubbing, wearing. - Spare tire carrier or rack not damaged (if so equipped). - Spare tire and/or wheel securely mounted in rack. - Spare tire and wheel adequate (proper size, properly inflated). - Cargo securement (trucks). - Cargo properly blocked, braced, tied, chained, etc. - Header board adequate, secure (if required).
+- Right front: check all items as done on left front. - Primary and secondary safety cab locks engaged (if cab-overengine design). - Right fuel tank(s). - Securely mounted, not damaged, or leaking. - Fuel crossover line secure. - Tank(s) contain enough fuel. - Cap(s) on and secure. - Condition of visible parts. - Rear of engine--not leaking. - Transmission--not leaking. - Exhaust system--secure, not leaking, not touching wires, fuel, or air lines. - Frame and cross members--no bends or cracks. - Air lines and electrical wiring--secured against snagging, rubbing, wearing. - Spare tire carrier or rack not damaged (if so equipped). - Spare tire and/or wheel securely mounted in rack. - Spare tire and wheel adequate (proper size, properly inflated). - Cargo securement (trucks and trailers). - Cargo properly blocked, braced, tied, chained, etc. - Headerboard secure (if equipped). - Side boards and stakes are strong enough, free of damage, and properly set in place (if so equipped). - Canvas or tarp (if required) properly secured to prevent tearing, billowing, or blocking of mirrors. - If oversize, all required signs (flags, lamps, and reflectors) safely and properly mounted and all required permits in driver's possession. - Curbside cargo compartment doors in good condition, securely closed, latched/locked and required security seals in place.